hukeyue/yass/README.md

 - M147's Release (1.23.x) will become Stable Release _from Apr 21, 2026_.
 - M146's Release (1.22.x) will become Stable Release _from Mar 24, 2026_ (Extended Support).
 - M145's Release (1.21.x) will become Stable Release _from Feb 24, 2025_.

-[Report if you find/face/witness any miss in our plan or any conflict with our plan][frs]

 _LANDED BUILDS_(signed against new certificates)_:_
 - [M144's Release (1.20.x)](https://github.com/hukeyue/yass/releases/tag/1.20.4) will become Stable Release _from Jan 13, 2026_ (Extended Support).